 A mine explosion at Anglo American Grosvenor mine near Moranbah in Queensland Australia occurred on the 6th May 2020.
 We have prepared a range of information and Frequently Asked Questions in relation to the mine explosion.
 Please note that this information will be periodically updated as new details come to hand.

 Five miners were injured reportedly following an explosion at on a longwall face.
-Four miners now remain in a stable condition, one miner has been released from the hospital at the time of the update.
+Four miners have now been released from the hospital, while the fifth miner remains in a stable condition.

 It’s still too early to say.
 There are several potential sources of ignitions in underground coal mines including frictional ignition from several sources, other sources of ignitions could include electrical equipment although most equipment used in underground coal mines is well protected.
 You might like to read our article here

 AMSJ understands that an investigation will be undertaken by the Queensland Government Mine Safety Regulator and the mining company Anglo American.
-Forensic investigators, as well as mine safety inspectors, have been now been underground mapping the incident scene.
+Forensic investigators, as well as mine safety inspectors, have now mapped the incident scene.